 CHN supports legislation to expand access to expungement and sealing of criminal records, to enable the tens of millions of Americans currently facing barriers to employment, housing, and education due to the lifelong stigma of a criminal record, to move on with their lives and have a fair shot at economic opportunity.
 CHN supports "Clean Slate" legislation in the states to make record-clearing automatic once individuals have completed their sentences and remained crime-free.
 (Under petition-based record-clearing systems, over 90% of eligible people never get their records cleared, due to costly filing fees and complex bureaucratic processes that can be impossible to navigate successfully without a lawyer.)
-CHN supports federal funding to help states facing budget gaps offset the one-time upfront costs of implementing automated record-clearance to remove barriers to work for their states' workers facing employment barriers due to old criminal records.
+CHN supports federal funding to help states facing budget gaps offset the one-time upfront costs of implementing automated record-clearance to remove barriers to work for their states'

+workers facing employment barriers due to old criminal records.
 CHN supports bipartisan legislation to create a federal record-clearing remedy and to make clearance of eligible federal records automatic upon completion of sentence and an appropriate period crime-free, such as the Clean Slate Act.
+CHN supports legislation that would eliminate criminal justice debt as a barrier to record clearing.

 CHN supports legislation to adopt Fair Chance Hiring Practices (Ban the Box) and remove questions regarding conviction and arrest histories from job applications and delay inquiry into arrest and conviction history until after the initial offer.
-CHN supports federal, state, and local Fair Chance Licensing, which reforms overly broad occupational licensing restrictions, which have become another major barrier to employment for people with records
+CHN supports federal, state, and local Fair Chance Licensing, which reforms overly broad occupational licensing restrictions, which have become another major barrier to employment for people with records.